raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 instruct a client to close a connection because the server can only send EDNS(0) options in responses to queries that contained EDNS(0) options.

-This document defines a new DNS Stateful Operation OPCODE used to carry operations within persistent stateful connections, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs including ones used to manage session timeouts and termination.
+This document defines a new DNS OPCODE, for DNS Stateful Operations (DSO).
+DSO messages are used to communicate operations within persistent stateful sessions, expressed using type-length-value (TLV) syntax.
+This document defines an initial set of TLVs, including ones used to manage session timeouts and termination.

+All three of the TLVs defined here are mandatory for all implementations of DSO.
+Additional TLVs may be defined in additional specifications.

 It should be noted that the message format for DNS Stateful Operations (see {{format}}) differs from the traditional DNS packet